 May Peace Be Upon You.

-So I didn’t know that February 23rd was National Banana Bread Day in the United States.
-Oh, you didn’t either?
+Did you know that February 23rd is National Banana Bread Day in the United States?
+Me neither.
 I also didn’t know that one day later, I would be making banana bread.
-Oh well, a late celebration is better than no celebration, isn’t it?
+Oh well, a late celebration is better than no celebration, right?

 I just had to.